I moved from Madrid to London and wrote down everything.

 - P45 (tax paid on your salary so far).
 Your employer will give you this when your contract is over.

 - State Pension Statement.
 This is a statement of your activity as employee (who you worked for and how long).

 - P85.
 Fill this to get a refund in case you paid more taxes than needed.
 This can be filled online and received via email.

 - U1.
 This is needed to apply for unemployment benefits.
-You can request this online from anywhere.
+You can request this online.

 Once you get the P85, send it with the parts 2 and 3 of the P45 to: HM Revenue & Customs Pay As You Earn BX9 1AS.
 If you ever return to UK, your NIN number will be the same.

 About using the HMRC web.
 When they ask you for a passport valid in the UK they mean a passport issued by the UK, not the one you got in your country of origin.
 As I said when talking about banks, using a credit card will leave a financial trail that the HMRC will use to authenticate your identity.

 - En 2019 puedes jubilarte cuando cumples 65 años y 10 meses.
 La cuantía de la pensión dependerá del tiempo trabajado e importe cotizado.
 Al contabilizar las cotizaciones solo se tienen en cuenta los últimos 23 años.

 - Trabajar en UK suma años trabajados, pero no afecta al importe contribuido.
 Tampoco aparece en la vida laboral.

 - Cuando te retiras tienes que presentar el documento U1 en el Sepe para que tengan en cuenta los años trabajados.
 El U1 también es útil para cualquier otra petición calculada en base al tiempo trabajado, como la prestación por desempleo.